AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/login.md

 To log out of AdGuard VPN, type:

-    `adguardvpn-cli logout`
+    adguardvpn-cli logout

 ## Connect to VPN

 For quick connection, type:

-    `adguard-vpn cli connect`
+    adguard-vpn cli connect

 AdGuard VPN will connect to the fastest available or the last used location.

 To view available locations, type:

-    `adguardvpn-cli list-locations`
+    adguardvpn-cli list-locations

 To connect to a specific location, type:

-    `adguardvpn-cli connect -l`
+    adguardvpn-cli connect -l <location>

-and enter a city name from the location list.
+Replace `<location>` with the city, country, or ISO code of the location you want to connect to.

 If required, enter your admin password.